SC judgement strong vindication of truth, no force can silence voice of people: Cong on court stay on Rahul's conviction | Politics

 - India

+''Time for them to stop their malicious targeting of Opposition leaders.
+It is high time they respect the mandate given by the people and start governing the country, on which they have miserably failed in the last 10 years,'' he said.

+Congress general secretary Priyanka Gandhi Vadra welcomed the Supreme Court ruling and cited a quote by Gautam Buddha - ''Three things cannot be long hidden: the sun, the moon, and the truth.''
+She thanked the apex court for the decision and wrote ''Satyameva Jayate''.

-The Supreme Court on Friday stayed the conviction of Gandhi in the defamation case over his Modi surname remark.
-Congress general secretary in-charge communications Jairam Ramesh said the Supreme Court judgment is a strong vindication of truth and justice.
+Congress general secretary in-charge communications Jairam Ramesh said the judgment is a strong vindication of truth and justice.

+''Despite the relentless efforts of the BJP's machinery, Rahul Gandhi has refused to bend, break or bow, choosing instead to place his faith in the judicial process,'' he said on Twitter.

 Congress' general secretary organisation K C Venugopal also hailed the verdict.